s1monw1/openfaas-kotlin/template/kotlin-http4k/README.md

 ### External dependencies

-External dependencies can be specified in `./build.gradle.kts`
+External dependencies can be specified in `./build.gradle.kts`.

+If you want to integrate with another system via HTTP, you can, for instance, consider using the [http4k client libraries](https://www.http4k.org/guide/modules/clients/).